ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 ![](/wiki/shared/news/2025-05-03-expert-global-taiko-showdown-2025-concludes/interview-kanten.png)

-[kanten_07](https://osu.ppy.sh/users/11680357) has been 2nd place finish of this year's EGTS, also having one of the most surprising bracket runs in the entire tournament, forcing the closest Grand Finals in EGTS history.
+[kanten_07](https://osu.ppy.sh/users/11680357) finished at 2nd place for this year's EGTS with one of the most surprising bracket runs in the entire tournament, forcing the closest Grand Finals in EGTS history.

 <div class="news-chat-quote__text-container">